-There are some sleep experts who are always quick to suggest those quick-fix methods.
-A controlled crying method is just that, quick, effective and harmless.
+Some sleep experts are always quick to suggest those quick-fix methods.
+A controlled crying method is just that, fast, effective, and harmless.
 In their own opinion, they say this.
-What is then said quickly is that anyone who then challenges this method is doing nothing more than scaremongering these parents and making them feel guilty…
+What they then proceed to mention quickly is that anyone who then challenges this method is doing nothing more than scaremongering these parents and making them feel guilty…

 I wonder if this misses the point?
-My promotion of holistic sleep programs – this being a multi-dimensional approach, which looks at so much more than just sleep as an area.
+My promotion of holistic sleep programs – this being a multi-dimensional approach.
+Looking at so much more than just sleep as an area.
 The essential whole picture.
 Holistic sleep programs recognize that a baby is usually completely normal in their needs.
-We have to be aware that their needs are so much more than just physical, they are also psychological.
+To be aware that needs are so much more than just physical.
+Needs also are psychological.
 Emotional and relational too.
-So by leaving them to cry will do nothing for these needs.
+Leaving them to cry will do nothing for these needs.
 All it does is stress parents out more!

-I will be honest, I am in love with a quick fix just as much as anyone else, but only when there can be no losers.
+I will be honest, I am in love with a quick fix just as much as the next.
+However only when there can be no losers.

 What is holistic sleep coaching?

 For almost 5 years now and my own journey of sleep, I have become passionate about providing a family-centered care, evidence-based healthcare program.
 These are based on holistic wellness and nutrition.
-While offering gentle parenting.
-Supporting and encouraging breastfeeding and sleep
+Offering gentle parenting.
+Supporting and encouraging breastfeeding and sleep together.

-together.
-Holistic Sleep Consulting has managed to create a culmination of everything that I’m interested in and I’m definitely verging on being geeky about?
+My Holistic Sleep Consulting services have managed to create a culmination of everything that interests me.
+I’m definitely verging on being geeky about?

-So, when I am asked to look at the sleep of an infant or child, the following things are also things I will take into consideration:
+So above all, when I look at the sleep of an infant or child, I consider the following:

-The child’s age, their developmental stage and where this is with what is considered normal according to evidence.
+The child’s age, the developmental stage, where this is and with what is considered normal according to evidence.